 It is in the nature of such things that these projects are undertaken not at the tide’s peak but after the tide has largely gone out.
 Most of the volunteers and helpers at printing museums are older persons, often retired from the trade.
 And so, longevity in office is something that’s often limited.
 Although, to be fair, retired printers do seem to live to a venerable old age.
 Someone in their seventies is a young chap and to be volunteering and working into your nineties is not unheard of.
-Connell died some years ago and, subsequently, the management of the museum has been in the hands of the youthful (in his fifties!)
-President, Stephen Brique.
+Alan Connell, founder of the Penrith Museum of Printing passed away on the 11th January 2020 at the age of 97, though the management of the museum had for some time been in the hands of the youthful (in his fifties!) president, Stephen Brique.

 It is not always easy to get people to visit museums.
 Been there, done that.
 How many times can you really go and look at printing presses—even ones that are working.
 A recent blow has been the death of the Linotype operator and so there will now be a gap in the demonstrations.
 (Applications encouraged)!
 And so, you need to be constantly putting on events to give people a reason to detour or to spend their precious Saturday afternoons at the museum, when they could be sitting on the couch at home, eating pizza and watching football.